How to Patch a Pool with Water in it

 Chemical Balance

-Many people forget to check the pH balance if the pool or spa tub looks clean.
+Many forget to check the pH balance if the pool or spa tub looks clean.
 Check the pH balance of the pool or hot tub water twice a week for proper pool maintenance when you use the pool and spa frequently.
 Test the water once a week if not used much.
-You can let the test go for two weeks or so in the winter because there is less sun and less use.
-A covered pool will not need the chemicals added very often either.
+You can let the test go for two weeks or so in the winter because there is less sun and use.
+A covered pool will not need the chemicals added very often, either.

 Maintain a 7.5 acid-alkaline balance for clean water.
 Check the total dissolved calcium solids in the water every month.
 The solids must dissolve to maintain a balanced alkalinity level and avoid corrosion to tiles and metal surfaces.
 Calcification is a corrosive plaque that is difficult to remove.